HD 181433

+HD 181433 is an older star with age estimates of around 7 billion years.
+It is smaller than the Sun, with 84% of the Sun's mass and 80% of the radius.
+This star is spinning with a projected rotational velocity of 1.6 km/s.
+The effective temperature of the stellar atmosphere is 4,909 K.

 Planetary system

 Orbiting the star are three planets, whose discovery was announced in 2008; the discovery paper was published in 2009.
 The inner planet has a mass at least 7.5 times that of Earth, and is termed a super-Earth (this classification is based solely on the mass of the planet and should not be taken to imply that the planet could support Earthlike conditions).
 The middle planet and the outer planet are gas giants.
 The orbital periods for three planets are 9.3743 days for a 7.56 ME planet, 962 days for a 0.64 MJ planet, and 2172 days for a 0.54 MJ planet.
 This solution is unstable, more data are required to constrain the orbital position of planet d.
+An updated orbital solution in 2019, provided in the table below, refined the masses and orbital elements and found a dynamically stable solution.
+In 2025, the use of astrometry allowed the inclination and true mass of planet d to be found.
+The astrometric solution also implies a semi-major axis 56% larger than previously found, although the values are plagued by high uncertainties.